-What To Do If You Leave A Tampon In Too Long, According To An OB-GYN
+Here's What To Do If You Leave In A Tampon For Too Long, Cause It Happens

 If your introduction to the world of feminine hygiene products was anything like mine, then you probably spent a good few years being vaguely terrified of tampons.
 As tweens, my friends and I were taught to regard tampons as ticking time bombs: For the first eight hours, tampons were your best friend; leave them in any longer than that, and they might literally murder you.
 It's not quite that black and white, I learned later, but there is some basis to the fear.
 So what are you supposed do if you leave a tampon in for too long?
 And how dangerous is it, really?